stranoke/sims-4-dlc-unlocker/README.md

 ### ❌ Antivirus Deleted the File

 The tool's behavior is similar to that of a "hacktool."
-Add it to your antivirus exceptions or temporarily turn off real-time protection before installation.
+Add `loader.exe` to your antivirus exceptions or temporarily turn off real-time protection before installation.

 ### ❌ The Unlocker is Running but Items are Missing